 I'm a 25-year-old writer and journalist, currently a Culture Reporter at Mashable.
 I write about digital culture, human rights, identity, technology, entertainment, politics, and more.

-Her work has been published in The New York Times, Huffington Post India, Slate, The Times, The Times Literary Supplement, W Magazine, i-D, The Juggernaut, gal-dem, Dazed, The Independent, and others.
-She has been twice shortlisted at the Amnesty Media Awards, was a runner-up in the UK's Freelance Writing Awards, and a finalist in the Asian Media Awards, amongst others.
+I have also written for The New York Times, VICE, Slate, The Times, The Times Literary Supplement, W Magazine, i-D, Huffington Post India, Vogue India,The Juggernaut, gal-dem, Dazed, The Independent, and others.
+I have been twice shortlisted at the Amnesty Media Awards, was a runner-up in the UK's Freelance Writing Awards, and a finalist in the Asian Media Awards, amongst others.

 I contribute regularly to Vogue India, writing on fashion, culture, and Gen-Z trends.
 Previously, I worked at BURO.Global as a News Writer, reporting daily on culture, politics, art, and technology for the London team.
 Before that, I worked at VICE Media within their Singapore bureau, where I wrote over 130 stories in three months.
 My writing covered everything from Asia's sex wellness boom to Hong Kong's political protests to the last Indigenous tribes of India.

 I graduated with a BA in English Literature from Durham University and an MA in Digital Media at UCL.
 I'm currently based in London.

 You can contact me at firstname.lastname@example.org or find me on LinkedIn, Twitter and Instagram.